 This page features some pictures of WRKL radio's old north tower, which collapsed after 54 years in and on the air, on February 13, 2017

 Only kidding.
 This is just what it looks like: a collapsed radio tower.
 On February 9, 2019 our observer eyeballed the site and confirms the wreckage still looks the same now as it did the day it fell down, two years ago.
 Okay, the weeds have sprouted up a little higher.
-But the toppled tower remains in place, and there's no indication that any rebuilding has taken place.
+The toppled tower remains in place, and there is no sign of any replacement being erected.
 We've stopped taking pictures because nothing has changed.

 photo credit: A Friend of this website